ProjectPythia/.github/.github/ISSUE_TEMPLATE/update-external-links-gallery.md

     email: ''
 tags:
   packages:
-    - unspecified # List each Python package associated with this resource on a seperate line (the dash is only necessary for the first entry).
+    - unspecified # List each Python package associated with this resource on a separate line (the dash is only necessary for the first entry).
   formats:
     - unspecified # List the formats this resource takes.
 Currently used format tags include: book, course, documentation, gallery, tutorial, and video (but you may submit an entirely new tag if these do not best suit the resource).
   domains: